CrocNet/CrocNetDistro/README.md

 This builds the distro, using distro template.

-    /run.sh
+    ./run.sh  (menu driven)
     ./run.sh [arm64/riscv64] [distro dir]

-Your complete image will be in the `images` directory.

 #### ./makeTar.sh

-Builds tar file from RootFS.
-This is run automatically from run.sh
+Builds tar file from `/rootfs`.
+This is run automatically from run.sh, and not normally requied.

-    ./makeTar.sh
     ./makeTar.sh [rootfs dir]

+#### Output

+`/rootfs` is a working directory `<distro>yyy-mm-dd.tar.gz` will be created when you enter root password.